dschep/sls-py-tmpl/README.md

  * ✨🍰✨ [pipenv](https://docs.pipenv.org)

 It also has a tweaked `serverless.yml` file featuring:
+ * custom variable syntax that allows using the default syntax AND `${AWS::AccountId}` CloudFormation-style variables
- * A better iam example - resources needed for using SSM Parameter store!
+ * A better IAM example - resources needed for using SSM Parameter store!
- * Add custom secion with useful workarounds sls var limitations
+ * Add custom section with useful workarounds sls var limitations
  * A few other minor tweaks

 ## Getting started